kafka-developer/ccloud-automation/README-RBAC-Lab.md

 - You can enforce Kafka RBAC using service accounts
 - Producer and consumer roles are **cleanly separated**
 - You can **validate access** via real message operations
-- Great for demos, audits, and compliance reviews

 ---